Ronan Pearson: Mini Challenge UK

 In 2020, Pearson moved up to the Mini Challenge UK with Lux Motorsport.
 With one podium throughout the season, he finished 11th in the overall standings.

-Switching to LDR Performance Tuning for the 2021 season, he finished 8th in the standings, with one podium and one fastest lap.
+Switching to LDR Performance Tuning for the 2021 season, Pearson finished eighth in the standings, with one podium and one fastest lap.

-He continued in the championship for the 2022 season, this time switching to EXCELR8 Motorsport, and becoming a development driver for their BTCC team in the process.
-He won three races across the season, including one at the opening round at Donington Park, and two at his home round at Knockhill, which together with eight podiums, one pole position and five fastest laps, brought him to 4th place in the overall standings.
+Pearson continued in the championship for the 2022 season, this time switching to EXCELR8 Motorsport, and becoming a development driver for their BTCC team in the process.
+He won three races across the season, including one at the opening round at Donington Park, and two at his home round at Knockhill, which together with eight podiums, one pole position and five fastest laps, brought him to fourth place in the overall standings.

-He initially signed a contract to compete in the 2023 season with EXCELR8 Motorsport, but would not race after his surprise move to the British Touring Car Championship.
+Pearson initially signed a contract to compete in the 2023 season with EXCELR8 Motorsport, but would not race after his surprise move to the British Touring Car Championship.

 British Touring Car Championship

 In November 2022, it was announced that Pearson would compete in the 2023 Mini Challenge UK with EXCELR8.
 However, after a new sponsorship deal with Macklin Motors, in February 2023 it was announced that he would drive for Bristol Street Motors with EXCELR8 in the 2023 British Touring Car Championship, alongside Tom Ingram, Tom Chilton and Nick Halstead.
 In the first round of the season at Donington Park, Pearson qualified in a respectable 11th place.
 In a mixed-conditions race in the second race of the weekend, after starting 24th due to a driving error in the first race, Pearson climbed 21 places to finish third following a successful strategy call, what would have been his first overall podium in the championship.
 However, he was disqualified from the race after his car failed the post-race ride-height test.

-On 21st August 2024 it was announced that Pearson would leave EXCELR8 with immediate effect.
+On 21st August 2024, it was announced that Pearson would leave EXCELR8 with immediate effect.